Former NFL player Jabar Gaffney on 72-hour psychiatric hold

+JACKSONVILLE, Fla. - Former Raines Vikings, Florida Gator and NFL wide receiver Jabar Gaffney spent the weekend undergoing a mandatory mental health evaluation after police say he took pills and threatened to harm himself while holding a gun.

-JACKSONVILLE, Fla. - Police responded Friday night to a rental home in the gated Highland Glen community after Jabar Gaffney's girlfriend reported he was making suicidal threats, according to a report obtained from the Jacksonville Sheriff's Office.
+Heavily armed police responded Friday night to a rental home in the gated Highland Glen community after Gaffney's girlfriend reported he was making suicidal threats, according to a report obtained Monday from the Jacksonville Sheriff's Office.

 Witnesses told police that responding in force to the home in the neighborhood off Beach and Hodges boulevards that they had heard a shot fired inside the home.
 Video and still photos the I-TEAM obtained of the incident showed officers with rifles out, telling neighbors to stay indoors.